KevinW248/ToDoListApplication/README.md

 - **Viewing all current tasks**
 - **Marking tasks as complete**
 - **Removing tasks**
-- **Filtering which tasks they see**
-    - Filtering by incomplete
-    - Filtering by categories, e.g. urgency

 This application can be used by anyone!